Shocks vs. Struts...Are they the same part?

 Struts have multiple roles.
 Struts are designed to be much stronger than shocks since they are weight-bearing components.
 They are a structural part of the car’s suspension system and are really an assembly of several different suspension parts, including shock absorbers.
 In all, the parts of a strut include a coil spring, spring seats, shock absorbers, and strut bearing.
 All of these components work together to help keep the body of your car on the ground and keep your wheels in contact with the ground to give a smooth ride.
 Additionally, they help dampen vehicle jolts and improve your vehicle’s steering and alignment.
 As you can see, your struts are much more complicated than shocks.
 Because there are more working components in your struts, it’s even more important not to procrastinate if you suspect a repair is necessary.

 If your shocks or struts are worn, you will feel extra motion when braking, skipping when turning a corner, and extra motion when driving over bumps.
 Otherwise, you may notice a fluid leak, shocks or struts that look dented or damaged, or uneven tire wear.
 As a good rule of thumb, it’s a good idea to think about having them replaced around every 50,000 miles, since letting them go too long worn can add to damage and wear of other parts.
-A picture of a shock and strut on a car. | Paul Campanella's Auto Centers
+Vehicle suspension parts: left shows a shock, right shows a strut, both red-labeled and against black.

 Man with arms crossed, smiling in a car repair shop with a car in the background.